Django project structure

 data ├── migrations │ ├── 0001_initial.py │ └── __init__.py └── models ├── comment.py ├── __init__.py ├── post.py └── user.py

-Have you ever asked yourself how do Rails or Laravel developers survive without rituals of slicing projects into “re-usable” or “pluggable” modules?
+Have you ever asked yourself how do Rails or Laravel developers survive without slicing projects into “re-usable” or “pluggable” modules each time they want to add a new database table?

 User interface and data interdependency